- COVIDCert NI – Privacy Information

 - Background – COVID Certification Service

-The HSC COVID-19 website details how people can apply for a recovery certificate.
+As well as providing a mechanism to prove vaccination and testing status, the HSC COVID-19 website details how people can apply for a recovery certificate.
 The details can be found here.

 - Why are you processing my personal information?

 The CCS and COVIDCERT NI App products have been developed by an existing DHCNI software partner Civica, who are a data processor for the CCS.
-Several organisations who process your data are needed to produce, record and manage COVID-19 related certifications.
+Several organisations who process your data are needed to produce, record, and manage COVID-19 related certifications.
 These data processors work under strict instruction from the data controllers for the CCS.
 These processing organisations process your personal data for the following purposes:

 - Civica – will process your data to perform a citizen data match to verify against the Vaccine Management System (VMS) and/ or Central Test Registry (CTR) records and process the certification generation request.
-(Travel requests will be prioritised by Civica on the basis of the date you are travelling on, in order to ensure everyone can receive a certificate on time for them to travel).

 - Kainos – process data as part of processing operations for the VMS and will provide the citizen vaccination/booster data that is part of VMS, to be used by Civica in CCS to match against the user entered information.